 By contrast, we’ve seen how you can gain more choice and self-determination by opting for self-employment, or for a job in an organisation outside of academia.
 In my own case, my first job after my post-doc was working for an e-learning company in the south-east of England – right job, wrong location!
 After nearly two years we relocated to the south-west of England, which was a much better fit in terms of quality of life and affordable housing for our growing family.
 Thirteen years later and we’re still here!

 So where will you end up working, and who will you be working for?
 I’d love to hear your thoughts on these two questions – please leave a comment below, or drop me note via Twitter or the Jobs on Toast Facebook page.

-An earlier version of this article was published over at How to Leave Academia.
+An earlier version of this article was published on the website How to Leave Academia (no longer available).